mirzaakhena/gogen/README.md

 ```
 $ gogen registry Default Restapi Production CreateOrder
 ```
 Default is the registry name.
-You cann name it wahtever you want.
-After you call the command, you will get some of those file generated
+You can name it whatever you want.
+After calling the command, some of those file generated will generated for you
 ```
 application/registry/Default.go
 application/application.go
 application/gracefully_shutdown.go
-application/handler_http.go
+application/http_handler.go
 ```

 Then open file `application/registry/Default.go` then you will find this